Blessing of Jacob

-Judah and the Joseph tribes both receive extensive blessings, suited to their pre-eminence, Judah's as the major component of the Kingdom of Judah, and the Joseph tribes, in particular Ephraim, as the pre-eminent group in the Kingdom of Israel.
-In particular, Joseph is described as mighty, and thus as conquering, but and consequently it arguably suits the southern (i.e. Judah) bias of the source (Jahwist), according to the Documentary hypothesis.
+Judah and the Joseph tribes both receive extensive blessings suited to their pre-eminence; Judah's as the major component of the Kingdom of Judah, and the Joseph tribes, in particular Ephraim, as the pre-eminent group in the Kingdom of Israel.
+In particular, Joseph is described as mighty, and thus as conquering, but consequently, it arguably suits the southern (i.e. Judah) bias of the source (Jahwist), according to the Documentary hypothesis.

 Source criticism

 Although presented at face value as a cohesive unit, some scholars claim that some verses came from disparate sources.
 Verses 10, 25, 26, and probably verse 18, are regarded as interpolations, or in other words, written by another author.